 With this in mind, remember that you can use it as an omnichannel platform.
 Many companies don’t view it as another tool - they see it as THE TOOL.

 You can connect your business emails, calendar, Slack, and Microsoft Teams.
-Once you have everything set, you can view everything related to a specific contact, such as their company and related deals.
+Once you have everything set, you can view everything related to a specific contact, such as their company, related deals and service issues.

 This access to quick information can ramp up things for sales (and other departments).
 As an example, a salesperson who has been in contact with “Brian” can see:

-This information gives you a deeper understanding of Andrew and (just about) everything he’s interested in.
+This information gives you a deeper understanding of Brian and (just about) everything he’s interested in.

 It can help you make contact with the right people, in the right way, at the right time.